rufusraghunath/kelda/OPEN_QUESTIONS.md

 ObservableJob, using a generator to yield many results over time

-Global wrapper around all functions?
-Could optimize even frameworks like React

-Using `Transferrable` to transfer ownership of large args to Workers - bing perf improvement. https://developer.mozilla.org/en-US/docs/Web/API/Transferable, https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers
+Using `Transferrable` to transfer ownership of large args to Workers - big perf improvement. https://developer.mozilla.org/en-US/docs/Web/API/Transferable, https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers

 How big is the Worker overhead, anyway?
 How frequently worth it?